 There exists a serious nursing shortage and efforts must be made by all parties to address this.
-The new Multi-Employer/UNA Collective Agreement (Collective Agreement) contains a number of unique employment options to support retention and recruitment.
-These options are all pilot projects designed to enhance retention and recruitment.
-All parties are encouraged to consider utilization and evaluation of these projects to determine their effectiveness in addressing staffing issues.
+The Multi-Employer/UNA Collective Agreement (Collective Agreement) contains three unique employment options to support recruitment and retention.
+These options include Flexible Part-time Positions, Seasonal Part-time Positions, and Benefit-Eligible Casual Positions, each of which is designed to enhance retention and recruitment.
+All parties are encouraged to consider utilization and evaluation of these unique options to determine their effectiveness in addressing staffing issues in their areas.